Muromi-san: Manga

-Najima posted a series of "Hometown Edition" (地元版, Jimoto-ban) chapters on Twitter from September 1, 2019, to August 8, 2020; they were collected in a single volume released on December 17 of the same year, and a special eigth-page one-shot chapter was published in Weekly Shōnen Magazine on the same day.
+Najima posted a series of "Hometown Edition" (地元版, Jimoto-ban) chapters on Twitter from September 1, 2019, to August 8, 2020; they were collected in a single volume released on December 17 of the same year, and a special eight-page one-shot chapter was published in Weekly Shōnen Magazine on the same day.

-Volume list
+Volumes

 Anime

 A 13-episode anime television series, produced by Tatsunoko Production, directed by Tatsuya Yoshihara and written by Kazuyuki Fudeyasu, was broadcast on Tokyo MX, MBS, TVK, TV Aichi, TVQ and BS11 from April 7 to June 30, 2013.
 The opening theme song is "Nanatsu no Umi yori Kimi no Umi" (七つの海よりキミの海) by Sumire Uesaka.
-An orginal animation DVD (OAD) was bundled with the limited edition of the manga's ninth volume, released on August 16, 2013.
+An original animation DVD (OAD) was bundled with the limited edition of the manga's ninth volume, released on August 16, 2013.

 The series was streamed by Crunchyroll.